ironicbadger/pms-wiki/docs/tech-stack/snapraid.md

 It supports mismatched disk sizes although the parity drive must as large or larger than the largest data disk (see diagram above).
 Uniquely, it runs across a plethora of OS’s such as Linux, OS X, Windows, BSD, Solaris and OpenIndiana – pretty impressive.

 The name SnapRAID comes from the fact that it isn't really RAID at all, it's "snapshot RAID".
 No striping occurs and parity information is devoted to entire dedicated parity disks.
 This implementation is a major difference from unRAID or traditional RAID (mdadm, ZFS, etc) all of which calculate parity in ‘real-time’ (unRAIDs cache drive system is an exception).

+The project provides a handy comparison chart of how SnapRAID stacks up against the other options in this space[^2].

 ## Why SnapRAID?